opreabogdan1/Proiect-practic-TM/README.md

 - Lack of experience of the QA team;
 - Only one QA in the QA team;
 - Unavailability of the test environment;
-- Short deadline of Zephyr Squad and Jira tools.
+- Short deadline for Zephyr Squad and Jira tools.

 Product risks: